drewbolles/website/content/blog/google-analytics-and-lighthouse-how-to-keep-your-100.md

 ---
-title: "Google Analytics and Lighthouse: How to keep your 100"
+title: 'Google Analytics and Lighthouse: How to keep your 100'
-description: In this post I show you how to keep your 100% performance score in Lighthouse while integrating the Google Analytics library.
+description: I show you how to keep your 100% performance score in Lighthouse while integrating the Google Analytics library.
 image: /uploads/giorgio-trovato-oxwmpne_7kw-unsplash.jpg
 date: 2020-12-23T19:34:55.318Z
 comments: true
 ---

 I recently rebuilt this website, and as I neared the release I was pleasantly surprised that I had very little work to do to achieve all 100's on my Lighthouse audit.

 ![Perfect Lighthouse score](/uploads/image.png)